AwalaApp/specs/rs003-key-agreement.md

 This protocol extends Relaynet to add perfect forward secrecy, future secrecy and replay attack mitigation.
 It is heavily based on the [Extended Triple Diffie-Hellman protocol](https://signal.org/docs/specifications/x3dh/) and the [double ratchet algorithm](https://signal.org/docs/specifications/doubleratchet/) from the Signal project, with some notable differences:

 - There is no central server that can provide certificates or public keys for any node in Relaynet, but that is not necessary because peers always have each other's certificates.
-- There must be multiple ephemeral keys that are valid at any point in time and ephemeral keys can be reused, so it can work in a disruption-tolerant network where messages can arrive late or out of order, or they may be lost.
+- This protocol must be [tolerant to disruptions](https://en.wikipedia.org/wiki/Delay-tolerant_networking): Messages are most likely to arrive late, in batches and out of order, or they may be lost.
 - Elliptic Curve Cryptography is not required.
 RSA is also allowed to lower the barrier to adoption.

+The end result is a key agreement and management protocol where ephemeral keys are rotated as the recipient acknowledges the receipt of the previous ephemeral key.

 ## Roles